TykTechnologies/tyk-helm-chart/README.md

 This means that a single Tyk installation can be used for both "north-south" inbound traffic from the internet to protect and promote your services, as well as internal east-west traffic, enabling you to secure your services in any way you see fit, including mutual TLS.

-It also means that yo can bring the full features et of the Tyk API Gateway to your internal and external services rom a single control plane.
+It also means that you can bring the full features set of the Tyk API Gateway to your internal and external services from a single control plane.

 **Pre-requisites**

 - Redis installed in the cluster or reachable from K8s
 - MongoDB installed in the cluster, or reachable from inside K8s

-To get started quickly, you can use these rather excellent Redis and MongoDB charts to get goig:
+To get started quickly, you can use these rather excellent Redis and MongoDB charts to get going:

 	helm repo add tc http://trusted-charts.stackpoint.io
 	helm repo update